keesiemeijer/github-pages-code-reference/README.md

     theme: "github-pages-code-reference"
 ```

 If your Vagrant is running, from the Vagrant directory run `vagrant halt`.
 To setup the reference site run `vagrant up --provision`.
-This new site can be used to create a WordPress PHP code reference.
+This new site is used to create a WordPress PHP code reference.
 But for our purposes its used to generate the PHP code reference for GitHub pages.

 You should now be able to visit the [wp-reference.test](http://wp-reference.test) site.